Opeth: Musical style and influences

 I don't see the point of playing in a band and going just one way when you can do everything.
 It would be impossible for us to play just death metal; that is our roots, but we are now a mishmash of everything, and not purists to any form of music.
 It's impossible for us to do that, and quite frankly I would think of it as boring to be in a band that plays just metal music.
 We're not afraid to experiment, or to be caught with our pants down, so to speak.
 That's what keeps us going.

-More recently, Opeth have abandoned their death metal sound resulting in a mellower progressive rock sound.
+In 2011, Opeth abandoned their death metal sound, focusing on a mellower progressive rock sound.
 When talking about Heritage, guitarist Fredrik Åkesson stated:

 In the beginning it took me a little while to get used to the new idea of the sound, not having any screaming vocals and stuff like that.
 But I think the album was necessary for us to do.
 Maybe the band wouldn't have continued if we hadn't done Heritage.
 I think the old Opeth fans understand this album.
 There's always going to be some haters, but you can't be loved by everyone.
 Opeth has always been about not repeating ourself.
 A lot of people don't think Heritage is metal but I think it's metal to go somewhere people don't expect.
 It doesn't mean we're not embracing the past sound of Opeth.

 Vocally, Åkerfeldt shifts between traditional death metal vocals for heavy sections, and clean, sometimes whispered or soft-spoken vocals over mellower passages.
 While his death growls were dominant on early releases, later efforts incorporate more clean vocals, with Damnation, Heritage, Pale Communion, Sorceress and In Cauda Venenum featuring only clean singing.
 Rivadavia noted that "Åkerfeldt's vocals run the gamut from bowel-churning grunts to melodies of chilling beauty—depending on each movement section's mood."

 Legacy

 A number of artists and bands have cited Opeth as an influence, among which are Mayan (a project of Mark Jansen from Epica), Luc Lemay of Gorguts, Soen (a band of former Opeth drummer Martin Lopez), Tor Oddmund Suhrke of Leprous, Disillusion, Caligula's Horse, Klimt 1918, Daniel Droste of Ahab, Becoming the Archetype, Nucleus Torn, Alex Vynogradoff of Kauan, Wastefall, Eric Guenther of The Contortionist, Thomas MacLean and To-Mera, The Man-Eating Tree, Nahemah, Vladimir Agafonkin of Obiymy Doshchu, Schizoid Lloyd, Native Construct, Maxime Côté of Catuvolcus, Bilocate, and Jinjer.

 In addition, other artists have been quoted expressing admiration for their work including Steven Wilson, Seven Lions, John Petrucci, Mike Portnoy, Ihsahn, Simone Simons of Epica, Oliver Palotai of Kamelot, Jim Matheos of Fates Warning, and Haken.

+In 2016, the staff of Loudwire named them the twelfth-best metal band of all time.